0970jyjytwtw/Image-Quilting-for-Texture-Transfer/README.md

                         size of the patches

   --random RANDOM
-                        random choose patch in some similar patches, 0~9.
+                        randomly choose the patch in some similar patches, 0~9.
 This value becomes bigger, then #candicates of patches becomes larger.
-0 is choose the most similar patch.That is #candicates of patches is one.
+0 means that choose the most similar patch.
+That is #candicates of patches is one.